w3f/Grants-Program/applications/Omniverse DLT.md

   - **Response strategy**:
     - As we mentioned above, the synchronizers will deliver `ot-P-ab` to the O-DLT on Ethereum and deliver `ot-E-ac` to the O-DLT on Polkadot because they are different although with the same nonce.
 The synchronizer who submits the o-transaction first will be rewarded as the signature is valid.
     - Both the O-DLTs on Polkadot and Ethereum will find that `A` did cheating after they received `ot-E-ac` and `ot-P-ab` respectively as the signature of `A` is non-deniable.
-    - We mentioned above that the execution of an o-transaction will not be done immediately and instead there needs to be an user-defined waiting time.
+    - We mentioned above that the execution of an o-transaction will not be done immediately and instead there needs to be an fixed waiting time.
 So the `double spend attack` caused by `A` won't succeed.
     - There will be many synchronizers waiting for delivering o-transactions to get rewards.
 So although it's almost impossible that a **common user** can submit two o-transactions to two chains, none of the synchronizers deliver the o-transactions successfully because of a network problem or something else, we still provide a solution:
       - The synchronizers will connect to several native nodes of every public chain to avoid the malicious native nodes.
       - If it indeed happened that all synchronizers' network break, the o-transaction will be synchronized when the network recovered.
 If the waiting time is up and the cheating o-transaction has been executed, we will revert it from where the cheating happens according to the `nonce in o-transaction` and `account nonce`.